Coaster Redux

 My third stop on my 2024 road trip brought me to Kansas City, MO for my first ever visit to Worlds of Fun.
 They opened Zambezi Zinger last year, their first new roller coaster since 2009.
 It's a GCI family thrill coaster that sits right next door to Prowler, a highly praised out and back terrain coaster also from GCI.
 The Mamba hyper coaster from Morgan also got reprogrammed a short time ago, and the mid-course brake run barely kisses the train leading to some great airtime.
 Join me for my in-depth reactions to everything I experienced during my trip around the world at Worlds of Fun.

-If you enjoyed this episode, please help me out by rating, sharing, and following.
+If you enjoyed this episode, please help me out by rating, reviewing, and following.
 You can also follow me on Facebook and Instagram @coasterredux.

 Welcome Episode 24 of Coaster Redux.
 My name is Erik, and this is the story of my revived roller coaster fandom.
 For years, I’d all but forgotten my coaster obsession from high school and college.
 Then during the pandemic, I started following the amusement world again, and for the last two years, I’ve been on a mission to ride as many new coasters as I can, and share my experiences through this podcast.